almet/notmyidea/content/python/cornice-cors.rst

 ---------------------

-By default, the requests you do to your API endpoint don't include the credential information, ,for security reasons.
+By default, the requests you do to your API endpoint don't include the credential information for security reasons.
 If you really want to do that, you need to enable it using the `cors_credentials` parameter.
 You can activate this one on a per-service basis, or on a per-method basis.